Doing Laundry by Hand in an RV

 - Add no more than one tablespoon of liquid laundry detergent.
 More will create suds that will need several rinses, increasing your workload.

 - Fill the drum with water to cover the clothes.
 Hot water is best, but cold water will do; it just requires more spinning.

-- Put on the lid and tighten to pressurized.
+- Put on the lid and tighten it to pressurize.

 - Spin the drum for about one minute.